ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

    `vtkMRMLCopyContent`/`InvokeEvent` plumbing that the scene depends on.
 It does **not** carry business logic, display state, or workflow.
-2. **Algorithm libraries.**  Bezier-surface evaluation, distance-map computation, slicing-contour interpolation, volumetry integrators, any custom VTK filters.
-These are inner loops; the existing C++ investment is sound; keep them.
+2. **Performance-critical algorithm libraries** — when there is a measured or profile-justified need for native speed.
+This captures the existing tuned inner loops: Bezier-surface evaluation, distance-map computation, slicing-contour interpolation, volumetry integrators, and any custom VTK filters with a demonstrated per-frame or inner-loop budget.
+New compute that does *not* have a profile-justified native-speed need does not belong here — it should be packaged as a Python VTK filter (see Python band below).
+The default is not "C++ because it is an algorithm"; the default is "Python VTK filter unless a profile says otherwise".

 **Python is used for everything else, including:**